EY Canada welcomes Entrepreneurs Access Network 2024 cohort

 12 Black and Indigenous entrepreneurs enter the program aimed at unlocking growth opportunities

-TORONTO, April 15, 2024 /CNW/ - Traditional territory of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples – EY Canada is proud to announce the 12 entrepreneurs selected for the EY Entrepreneurs Access Network Class of 2024.
+TORONTO, April 16, 2024 /CNW/ - Traditional territory of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples – EY Canada, with the support from BDC, the bank for Canadian entrepreneurs, is proud to announce the 12 entrepreneurs selected for the EY Entrepreneurs Access Network Class of 2024.
 Launched in Canada in 2022, the program helps Black and Indigenous leaders access learning and networks to transcend barriers and scale their business.

 "The class of 2024 consists of visionary entrepreneurs from diverse industries, united by their shared commitment to engaging with their communities and meeting consumer needs through innovative and sustainable solutions," shares Christopher Gordon, EY Entrepreneurs Access Network Program Co-Director.
 "Whether it's consumer products and retail or tech-enabled recruitment, the entrepreneurs in this year's program put humans at the heart of their business."